Best 3D Printers for Beginners

 Community support

 Bambu Lab, Creality, and Prusa have the largest communities.
-When you hit a problem (you will), help is a Reddit post away.
+When you hit a problem (and you will), help is a Reddit post or Discord message away.

 Direct drive extruder

 More reliable than Bowden, especially with flexible filaments.
-Less troubleshooting.
+Less troubleshooting overall, and a better default for someone learning.

 Plug and play